stereobooster/stereobooster.com/content/posts/faceted-search/index.md

 Other things to try:

 - integrate different full-text or fuzzy search engine
-- Try to move it to Web Worker
+- move it to Web Worker
-- Try integration with Instantsearch
+- integration with Instantsearch
+- implement slider component with mini-plot
+- implement date-range component
+- implement hierarchical categories component, like file tree

 ### Other ideas and links